-A victory, but the fight to defend the NHS is hotting up…
+Sell-off defeated, but fight to defend the NHS goes on…

 Our victory in 2013-2014 against the threat of ward closures and job cuts showed what could be achieved when local people – residents, patients, hospital staff, trade unions, politicians and a number of concerned local celebs – came out to defend our hospital.

 We were told that plans for huge cutbacks in services would be scrapped and a new strategy put in place to guarantee our hospital’s future.
 But big savings are likely to be needed as the new government imposes further austerity on our public services – including the NHS.

-Let us not forget that the government – despite what it says about protecting health service funding – is actually forcing austerity on our hospitals and increasing privatisation, packaging up large parts of the NHS, including hospital and community services such as district nursing and mental health, and selling them off to private companies who will cut care provision and jobs in a bid to boost profits.
+Despite what it says about protecting health service funding, hospitals are likely to face savage cuts – while privatisation is an increasing threat as large parts of the NHS, including hospital and community services such as district nursing and mental health, are packaged up and sold off to private companies who will cut care provision and jobs in a bid to boost profits.

 Join our campaign to keep our local hospital and oppose these threats before it is too late.